Virtana/Kimera-VIO-ROS/docker/README.md

 ```
 docker build -t kimera_vio_ros:latest .
 ```
-To run the container while being able to use RViz, run the following command:
+To run the container, run the following command.
+This script allows X11 forwarding, which allows Rviz to be used with the container.
 ```
-./docker_test.bash [optional container name; default is kimera_vio_ros]
+./docker_test.bash [optional image name; default is kimera_vio_ros]
 ```

 ## Running the EuRoC demonstration with Rviz
-For running the EuRoC demonstration with Rviz, simply follow the instructions [here](https://github.com/MIT-SPARK/Kimera-VIO-ROS?tab=readme-ov-file#online).
+For running the EuRoC demonstration with Rviz, follow the instructions [here](https://github.com/MIT-SPARK/Kimera-VIO-ROS?tab=readme-ov-file#online).

 The bag file path you will need to specify is `/catkin_ws/V1_01_easy.bag`.

 ### Possible errors:
 * If your trajectory tracking looks incorrect immediately, update the `autoInitialize` field from 0 to 1 in `/catkin_ws/src/Kimera-VIO/params/Euroc/BackendParams.yaml`.
+* An X server should be installed on your local machine to allow Rviz to be used with the container.